bulwark-crypto/bulwark-explorer/README.md

 Later it will put in the `crontab` to run at an interval.

 `yarn run cron:block` - will sync blocks and transactions by storing them in the database.

+`yarn run cron:coin` - will coin related information like price and supply from coinmarketcap.com.